Poseyville, Indiana

 Poseyville is a town in Robb Township, Posey County, in the U.S. state of Indiana.
-The population was 1,045 at the 2010 census.
+The population was 966 at the 2020 census.

 History

 The town of Poseyville was originally called Palestine when the town was first surveyed and laid out by James Smith on February 28, 1840.
 The town was set up along the New Harmony-Princeton coach line.
 The new town was recorded at the Posey County Recorder's Office on November 20, 1840.

-Palestine was renamed Poseyville when the town got its first post office on February 10, 1843 due to another town named Palestine, Indiana who already had a post office.
-The name was officially approved and changed by the Indiana State Legislature on December 26, 1844, but didn't get recorded locally.
+Palestine was renamed Poseyville when the town got its first post office on February 10, 1843, due to another town named Palestine, Indiana, which already had a post office.
+The name was officially approved and changed by the Indiana State Legislature on December 26, 1844, but did not get recorded locally.
 The history books of Posey County state the town name was changed in 1852.
 This was the year that the town was first referred to as Poseyville in the county records.
 This was due to the addition of two new plats: Cale's Enlargement and Fletchall's Enlargement.
 This tripled the size of the town.

 The Bozeman-Waters National Bank was listed on the National Register of Historic Places in 1987.